mattmassicotte/PackageTemplate/README.md

 Note!
 If your package contains more than one entry it its `products` array, you'll need to append `-Package` to the scheme name to get `xcodebuild` tests to work.

 This stuff also matters for Linux builds, if you want to run them.
-I use [swiftly-action](https://github.com/vapor/swiftly-action) for this, but hopefully one day [swiftly](https://github.com/swiftlang/swiftly) is just built into the GitHub action runner images.
+The [swiftly-action](https://github.com/vapor/swiftly-action) is an option here, but I have found using the offical Docker images to be both faster and more reliable.

 ## Swift Package Index